Which Alternatives to Hardwood Flooring Are the Most Sustainable?

 Manufacturing: The cork manufacturing process is also green.
 Several manufacturers make their cork flooring without any VOCs or solvents.
 Of course, there is energy involved in getting the cork from Portugal to the U.S.

 Lifespan: Life expectancy is the weak spot in cork flooring's sustainability.
 Manufacturers promise a lifetime of durability, and there is a Chicago cork church floor dating to 1898 to verify their claims.
-On the other hand, many users complain about damaging parts of their cork floor with heavy furniture or appliances, and water.
-This means you will need to replace parts of the floor earlier than you might with true hardwood.
+On the other hand, many users complain about accidentally damaging parts of their cork floor with heavy furniture or appliances, and water.
+As a result, you'll need to replace parts of the floor earlier than you might with true hardwood.

 Manufacturing: Bamboo fibers must be processed and pressed into floorboards and other products.
 While some sustainable options are available, many manufacturers use formaldehyde and other toxic chemicals as binders.
 Also, most of the bamboo must be imported from Asia, which involves embedded energy costs.